kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 Each pipe builder returns the pipe that was built in order that you can build on it.
 This way it is efficient to build the whole pipe path to reflect the underlying data model.

+This is the underlying chaining API for building up a model.
+There are various shortcuts such as parse, which can parse an object and build a model accordingly using specific rules.

+However for full control of the build process, you will need to use this underlying API.
+Often a mix is useful, where you build large parts of the model simply by parsing a blue-print model and then fine-tune specific parts that the parser can't determine on its own.

 ### Path

 The following is a typical example for when to use the `Path` pipe.